 Economics 202 is only open to students who have taken Economics 201 in Fall, 1982 or thereafter.
-Both 201 and 202 are required as prerequisites to the concentration and to upper-level courses in economics.
+Both 201 and 202 are required as prerequisites to the concentration and to upper-level courses in Economics.
 In Economics 202, the fundamental concepts and theories of macroeconomics are developed and used to analyze problems of current interest.
-The major concerns of this course are the determinants of GNP, unemployment, inflation, interest rates, growth and international fluctuations in trade and exchange rates.
-The course format consists of one hour of lecture (either 001 or 002) each week by the professor and three hours of section meetings (003 to 025) each week by the teaching assistant.
+The major concerns of this course are the determinants of GNP, unemployment, inflation, and growth.
+The course format consists of one hour of lecture (either 001 or 002) each week by the professor and three hours of section meetings (003 to 026) each week by a teaching assistant.
 The section meetings are limited to 35 students.
-Registration for the course requires that you be available for the scheduled hour exams.
-See the Time Schedule for details.
-(Stafford)
+(Courant)

 400. Modern Economic Society.
 For upperclass and graduate students without prior credit for principles of economics.
 (4).
 (SS).

 A one-term course which covers the basic principles of economics, including both microeconomic and macroeconomic analysis, the theory of production and cost, industrial organization, and input markets.
 Macroeconomic topics include the determination of national income, inflation and unemployment, money and banking, and stabilization policy.
 The course is aimed at upperclass and graduate students who are not concentrating in economics.
 Students who wish to retain the options of further courses in economics or of economics as a possible concentration should take the two-term introductory course, Economics 201 and 202.
 (Shulman)